go-vela/site/content/reference/yaml/steps.md

 steps:
   - ruleset:
       # As shown below this will tell the ruleset to only execute
-      # this step when the branch is master and event is push.
+      # this step when the branch is main and event is push.
       if:
-        branch: master
+        branch: main
         event: push
 ```